octpsmon/TME_analysis_protocol_n_glioma_grading/TME_analysis_protocol/NaroNet/README.md

 * Channels.txt contains per row the name of each marker/channel present in the image.
 * Image_Labels.xlsx contains the image names and their corresponding image-level labels.
 ## Citation
-Please cite this paper in case our method or parts of it were helpful in your work.
+The paper of the NaroNet creators:
 ```diff
 @article{jimenez2021naronet,
   title={NaroNet: Discovery of tumor microenvironment elements from highly multiplexed images},